YesCymru

 YesCymru is a non party-political campaign for an independent Wales.
-The organisation was formed in the Summer of 2014 and officially launched on 20 February 2016 in Cardiff.
+The organisation was formed in summer 2014 and officially launched on 20 February 2016 in Cardiff.
 In 2022 it became a private company limited by guarantee without share capital.

 History

 Origins

-YesCymru was set up in the Summer of 2014 by several activists including Iestyn ap Rhobert, Siôn Jobbins and Hedd Gwynfor, who were inspired by campaigners in Scotland in the lead-up to the 2014 Scottish independence referendum.
+YesCymru was set up in the summer of 2014 by several activists including Iestyn ap Rhobert, Siôn Jobbins and Hedd Gwynfor, who were inspired by campaigners in Scotland in the lead-up to the 2014 Scottish independence referendum.
 They saw how local pro-independence groups were started across Scotland and were convinced that was the best way forward for Welsh independence as well.
 The official launch of YesCymru took place in Cardiff on 20 February 2016, with former Plaid Cymru chairman John Dixon in attendance.